unreleased: Version 0.14.0

 FreeVarinstance rather than a simple string (

 str).
-This change is required to handle correctly code with duplicated varible names in cell and free variables.
+This change is required to handle correctly code with duplicated variable names in cell and free variables.

 ControlFlowGraph: remove undocumented

 Better code for LOAD_CONST x n + BUILD_LIST + UNPACK_SEQUENCE: rewrite LOAD_CONST in the reverse order instead of using ROT_TWO and ROT_THREE.
 This optimization supports more than 3 items.